 7. The Last-Minute Crowd

-And finally, the group that strolls in five minutes before closing time, expecting a full dining experience.
-Servers have homes, families, and Netflix episodes to catch up on too!
-Walking in at the last minute not only extends their long day but also delays the whole closing process.
-A little consideration goes a long way.
+And then there’s the kind that comes through the door five minutes till close, expects a three-course meal.
+Servers have lives, families, and Netflix to keep up with as well!
+Coming in at the final hour not only extends their already long day but also slows down the entire closing process.
+Courtesy goes a long way.